segunak/SegunAkinyemi.com/docs/_posts/2023-06-04-synapse-global-parameters.md

 * You don't get any JSON linting for your global object in the parent pipeline.
 If someone enters in messed up JSON, you won't know until runtime.
 * Using the default value input box to house global values that are potentially changeable is a little weird.
 It works but it's not the intended use case for that field.
-* Whenever the globals JSON object needs a change, you'll have to copy out the existing JSON, find a suitable linting editor, make the necessary modifications, and then copy it back in.
+* If you go with the default parameter option, whenever the globals JSON object needs a change, you'll have to copy out the existing JSON, make the necessary modifications, and then copy it back in.
 The Synapse UI has a multiline text editor, but it's not accessible from the default value input box, which is an obvious hint that you're not really supposed to be using it for complex JSON objects.
+* If you go with the `.json` file in an Azure Storage Account option, you introduce an external dependency for your pipeline that could potentially be a point of failure.
+Not a big deal if you put some validations in place, but it's worth noting.
 * Dynamically setting values in your globals JSON object is not possible.
 Only static values are allowed, depriving you of the flexibility and agility that dynamic configurations could bring.
 * By forcing all pipelines needing global values to be called from the parent, you run the risk of hitting the [40 activity limit](https://github.com/MicrosoftDocs/azure-docs/blob/main/includes/azure-data-factory-limits.md){:target="_blank"} if you have a lot of children.
 There are some ways around this by spreading out your child calls between wrapper pipelines, but if you're not careful that can get messy rather quickly.